 Folegandros never gets as busy as some other very popular islands (eg Mykonos, Santorini).
 Having said that, August might be also a busy month even for Folegandros.

-Especially in Folegandros, there are extra local customs: they celebrate Greek Orthodox Easter with tasteful delicacies such as Lazarakia (bread with raisins) or small honeypies, or Easter pies.
+Especially in Folegandros, there are extra local customs: they celebrate Greek Orthodox Easter (May 5th, 2024) with tasteful delicacies such as Lazarakia (bread with raisins), small honeypies, or Easter pies.
 During Sunday celebrations in Folegandros, they also process the Icon from Panagia church above Chora to all the Chora houses, beaches, and ships for the blessing from the Icon.

 Panagia Icon Procession